…Only to realize that there’s a new generation of consumers who are even more digitally-oriented than their older siblings: Generation Z.

 As digital consumers, you can bet most of Gen Z is active on social media.
 Here is a glance at which social platforms they use the most:

 This survey was conducted in 2019, and TikTok has grown significantly in terms of usage.
 A recent study showed that young audiences spanning 4 to 15 years old spend a whopping 80 minutes a day on the app!
-To learn more about all the rage about TikTok and how brands can leverage the app, read our blog here.
+To learn more about all the rage about TikTok and how brands can leverage the app, check out “What is TikTok?”

 Looking at the survey graph above, brands should consider the following ad formats to run: